MonetDBSolutions/tpch-scripts/README.md

  executions.

-After each query execution, the script compares this execution time against the baseline performance of this query to see if its performance has degradated.
+After each query execution, the script compares this execution time against the baseline performance of this query to see if its performance has decreased.
 The performance deviation percentage is computed as:

     devpercnt = (current_exec_time - baseline_exec_time) / baseline_exec_time.